ruizroman/curry-company/README.md

 # curry-company
-thiis repository contains files and scripts to build food delivery company dashboard
+this repository contains files and scripts to build food delivery company dashboard